 Identifying the core areas in the product

-At this stage (took me about 2 months), I had a clear picture of how the product is going to look like and the technologies we can use to build the product.
+At this stage (took me about 2 months), I had a clear picture of how the product was going to look like and the technologies we could use to build the product.

 - Category Manager

 - Authentication & Authorization

 - Import & Export (backup/restore)

 - Infrastructure requirements (domain mapping, SSL, hosting, backup, DR)

 The above split gave me a clear visualization of what needed to be done.
 There were about 15 core areas in the product that needed to be developed to get a working version of Document360.